Back to top

 The comparability is insured by the application of common definitions (System of Health Accounts SHA2011).

-In Eurostat's consolidated quality report (see in Annex), an overview of comparability between countries is available.
+In Eurostat's consolidated quality report, an overview of comparability between countries is available.

-More detailed information on per-country comparability issues is provided in the Methodological Information of each country in the Annex.
+More detailed information on country-specific comparability issues is provided in the Methodological Information of each country in the Annex.